 Roeland van der Rijst

-Roeland participates in the teacher education program at Leiden University, in which he currently teaches the master course on ‘Learning and instruction.’
-He also is responsible for the ICO PhD course on ‘Research into higher education’.
+Roeland is fellow of the Leiden Teachers’ Academy, is a certified teacher educator and is awarded with the senior university teacher qualification (SKO).
+He currently is responsible for the ICO PhD course on ‘Research into Higher Education’.
 Furthermore, he contributes to workshops and training activities for teaching staff at Leiden University and beyond.

 - Associate editor